XOSDX/BERTopic_Model_Computation_for_Legal_Cite_Text_Classification_on_English_to_Hindi_Dataset/README.md

 # BERTopic Model Computation for Legal Cite Text Classification on English to Hindi Dataset

-This repository contains code and resources for a project aimed at performing legal citation text classification using the BERTopic model on an English-to-Hindi legal dataset.
-The project focuses on leveraging the BERTopic algorithm to effectively group and classify legal text for citation prediction and analysis.
+This repository contains code and resources for a project to classify legal citation text using the BERTopic model on an English-to-Hindi legal dataset.
+The project uses the BERTopic algorithm to effectively group and classify legal text for citation prediction and analysis.

 ## Table of Contents